Alfréd Schaffer: Career

-Born in Budapest, he joined MTK Budapest in 1915 and helped the club win three consecutive league titles, and in the latter two of those seasons (1917–18 and 1918–19) he was the top European league goalscorer.
+Born in Budapest, he joined MTK Budapest in 1915 and helped the club win three consecutive league titles, and in the latter two of those seasons (1917–18 and 1918–19) he was the top European league goalscorer with 42 and 41 goals respectively.
 Between April and September 1920 Schaffer played for FC Basel.
 He played one championship game and 19 test matches scoring a total of 27 goals.

 After his playing days ended he became a football manager, and coached clubs such as 1.
 FC Nürnberg (for whom he also played), A.S.
 Roma and Ferencváros.
 In the beginning of 1940, Schaffer was coach at Rapid Bucharest, but left after only a few months to sign with A.S.
 Roma.

 He coached Hungary at the 1938 FIFA World Cup.

 He became manager of Roma in 1940, and led them to the 1941–42 Serie A title, before leaving the club in 1942.

 He died in Prien am Chiemsee, Bavaria, on 30 August 1945.